diegobonato/End-To-End-ML-pipeline-for-profiling-insurance-customers/README.md

 # End-To-End-ML-pipeline-for-profiling-insurance-customers

 ## Data Warehouse
-This project implements a comprehensive machine learning pipeline for profiling insurance customers.
+This project implements a comprehensive ETL pipeline for profiling insurance customers.
 We designed and built a data warehouse using the Medallion architecture (Bronze, Silver, Gold layers) to ensure robust data ingestion, transformation, and analytics.
 The Medallion schema enables scalable, reliable, and maintainable data workflows, supporting the end-to-end ML lifecycle from raw data collection to advanced modeling and reporting.

+The data warehouse is structured into three layers:
+- The Bronze layer ingests raw data from CSV files, ensuring data integrity and traceability.
+- The Silver layer performs essential transformations, including data cleaning, feature engineering, and aggregation, to prepare the data for the ML models.
+- The Gold layer provides curated tables optimized for reporting and analysis, enabling stakeholders to derive insights from the data efficiently.

 ![alt text](docs/docs/figures/warehouse.png "Warehouse")